GraphAccess and InterGraph Reference Guide

 For example, useful in scenarios where nodes were returned,

-and their internal database IDs and/or labels are desired
+and their internal database IDs (using the key "internal_id")

 Unless the flatten flag is True, individual records are kept as separate lists.